ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 You can log onto Nightingale by following these steps:

 #.
-If you are not on campus, connect to the campus VPN. `Instructions for installing the campus VPN <https://answers.uillinois.edu/illinois/98773>`_.
+If you are not on campus, connect to the University of Illinois VPN or NCSA VPN (see :ref:`access_vpn`).
 #.
-SSH to the secure node ngale-bastion-1.ncsa.illinois.edu.
+SSH to the secure node ``ngale-bastion-1.ncsa.illinois.edu``.

-   Sample SSH command line to log into the secure node where <username> is the username for your NCSA identity:
+   Sample SSH command line to log into the secure node where *<username>* is your NCSA identity username:

    .. code-block::